Increase Productivity with Long-Term Virtual Assistants

 Executive Assistants are Hard to Find

-According to labor department figures, the ranks of executive assistants have shrunk by 40 percent since 2000 in the US, shedding 1.6 million jobs.
-And the job is set to continue to decline by seven percent a year, leading to what the Wall Street Journal coined "The Vanishing Executive Assistant."
+According to labor department figures, the number of executive assistants has shrunk by 40 percent in the US since 2000, shedding 1.6 million jobs.
+The job is set to continue declining by seven percent a year, leading to what the Wall Street Journal coined "The Vanishing Executive Assistant."

-LinkedIn reports it takes more than 30 days to hire an in-house admin, and, according to Lensa, the role is the third hardest to fill.
+LinkedIn reports that hiring an in-house admin takes more than 30 days, and according to Lensa, the role is the third hardest to fill.

 Turnover is High

 Then there is the issue of turnover, which is expensive and disruptive.
 Sixty percent of executive assistants quit after less than two years.
-Since it takes 90 days to onboard and train an assistant, and it costs twice an employee's salary to find a replacement, executives are constantly starting over, and businesses pay a heavy price.
+Since it takes 90 days to onboard and train an assistant and twice an employee's salary to find a replacement, executives constantly start over, and businesses pay a heavy price.

 Add 90 days (about three months) to the 30-day hiring process, and you invest at least four months in your assistant for a less-than-two-year stint.